- How VUL Works

 Using Trusts to Hold Policies

 An irrevocable life insurance trust (ILIT) can remove the death benefit from a policyholder’s taxable estate, offering potential estate tax savings.
 By naming the trust as the policy owner and beneficiary, the proceeds from the variable universal life insurance death benefit may pass to heirs without increasing the policyholder’s estate value for tax calculations.
+With variable universal life, the trust can also manage sub-account allocations and premium payments, providing an additional layer of control and protection.
+However, establishing and administering a trust can introduce legal complexities and additional costs.
+Policyholders with large or complicated estates often consult legal and financial professionals to optimize this approach.

 Supplemental Retirement Income

 Some view the cash value in VUL insurance as a potential source of supplemental retirement income.
 Once the policy has accrued sufficient cash value, policy loans or withdrawals can provide funds without immediate tax consequences, provided the policy remains in good standing.
 This strategy can complement other retirement vehicles such as pensions, annuities, and investment portfolios.
+Caution is needed, as excessive borrowing or withdrawals may jeopardize the policy, particularly if markets underperform.
+Additionally, distributions that exceed the cost basis can trigger taxes.
+Nonetheless, a carefully managed variable universal life policy can function like a tax-advantaged “accumulation vehicle” for individuals who understand these intricacies.

 Funding Buy-Sell Agreements

+In certain business arrangements, life insurance is used to fund buy-sell agreements, ensuring that partners can buy out a deceased owner’s share without depleting company funds.
+For those who prefer an investment-oriented option or expect to maintain coverage indefinitely, variable universal life can fulfill this role.
+The policy’s flexibility helps adjust coverage as the business grows or changes.
 But the same cautionary notes about market volatility and monitoring apply.
 If the sub-account values drop significantly, the buy-sell agreement may be underfunded, or partners may need to pay additional premiums.
 In this context, stable funding is critical, so the choice between variable universal life and simpler coverage might depend on the owners’ collective risk tolerance and financial objectives.

 Detailed Look at Policy Definitions and Terms